glenstewart/sublimetext-print-to-html/README.md

 Sublime Text 3 Print to HTML
 ============================

-A Sublime Text 3 plugin to print files as HTML with color syntax highlighting and line numbers, and open them in your browser for printing.
+A Sublime Text 2/3 plugin to print files as HTML with color syntax highlighting and line numbers, and open them in your browser for printing.

 Colorization and HTML conversion is currently performed by [Pygments][0], which supports a range of [languages and syntaxes][3].

+Currently Plugin specified word wrap for ST3 is still under development.
+Web Browsers will still handle word wrap as necessary.

 ## Installation